HarshvardhanThosar/converse/README.md

 **converse** is an OpenSource Chat Application built with React, Firebase and Redux.

-It provides a headstart project to create your own chat application.
+It provides a headstart to create your own chat application.

 ## Steps to create your chat application with converse